 Description"gleichstark" (equally strong) is an interactive draft for an exhibiton for children and their companions.
 The exhibition is conceived as an modular travelling exhibition and can be used by schools, associations and organisations.

 What is the Topic?

-The exhibition is based on gender-sensitive pedagogy, which can be experienced indirectly and in a playful manner. "gleichstark" draws attention to the influences of gender on our everyday life and growing up in children and invites us to rethink, question and reinterpret gender.
+The exhibition is based on a gender-sensitive pedagogy that can be experienced indirectly and playfully. "gleichstark" draws attention to the influences of gender on our everyday lives and how children grow up, and invites us to rethink, question, and reinterpret gender.

 Why does it look like this?

 Since "gleichstark" is planned as a traveling exhibition, the exhibition modules are easy to assemble and disassemble and transportable in a transporter.
 It takes place in gyms as most schools and many potential interested parties have access to and contact with gyms and as they offer many advantages: they are usually easily accessible by public transport, offer sufficient exhibition space, are already part of the everyday reality of children and provide resources that I use in my concept.
 In order to keep the transport effort low, exercise mats with covers are used as a station area.
 These assign a space to each station and give the exhibition a structure.
 For the stations, care was taken to use an easily legible font and to reduce the amount of text to the bare minimum.
 The design of the stations invites you to discover them and encourages young and old to join in and try them out.